-The resume I created below uses plenty of visuals and numbers to highlight relevant information.
-For instance, there's a graph to showcase the blog posts I've written that have earned a spot on the first page of Google; there's a large "12" to highlight the years of content creation under my belt; and there's even an image of 10 stick figures to demonstrate my individuality.
+The resume below uses plenty of visuals and numbers to highlight relevant information.
+For instance, there's a graph to showcase the blog posts Caroline has written that have earned a spot on the first page of Google.

 2. The data-heavy infographic resume.

-In the following infographic resume (also created using HubSpot's templates), you'll see I've highlighted most of my accomplishments using data — such as the 45% YoY growth, 1,400 additional subscribers, or 24,000 hours managing deadlines.
+In the following infographic resume (also created using HubSpot's templates), you'll see Caroline highlighted most of her accomplishments using data — such as the 45% YoY growth, 1,400 additional subscribers, or 24,000 hours managing deadlines.

-I also used icons of a smiley-face, pencil, and painter to demonstrate some of my skills in more visual form.
+She also used icons of a smiley face, pencil, and painter to demonstrate some of her skills in a more visual form.